 Birkbeck, University of London has opted into the TEF and received a Silver award.

 Are you passionate about live performance and theatre practice?
 Would you like to study in central London, at the heart of the city’s vibrant theatre culture?
 BA Theatre and Drama Studies at Birkbeck will enable you to investigate the theatre in all its aspects: as live performance, as dramatic text, in its historical contexts, and through a range of practices and ideas that have informed the making and understanding of theatre.
 Alongside academic explorations of theatre history, theory and practice, you will create new performance work as a group.
-Whether devised from scratch, staging text, responding to a site, or working under the directorship of a guest artist, your work will ask questions about the world we live in.
+Whether devised from scratch, play script, in response to a particular setting, or working under the directorship of a guest artist, your work will ask questions about the world we live in.
 To complement your study of theatre, you can choose options in English literature, arts and humanities, creative writing and arts management.
 Throughout your degree, your work will be informed by visits to some of the world’s most exciting theatre institutions, asking questions about how theatre is presented in London now.
 BA Theatre and Drama Studies at Birkbeck does not offer actor training, but the chance to experiment with practices and ideas, to create theatre with a group of like-minded people, and to gain access to knowledge with world-leading academics and artists working in the theatre industry today.
 HIGHLIGHTS

 - In the 2017 National Student Survey, our English courses came top in London and third in the country for overall course satisfaction.